Last Updated on April 16, 2021 by Helga Dosa

 Bologna is also the world’s first university town, famed for its universities which produced such students as Thomas Aquinas, Dante, Petrarch, and Torquato Tasso, and give the city its more dignified title, Bologna the Learned.
 The constant influx of students inevitably results in a plentiful of nighttime diversions, with bars, clubs, and other entertainments easily matching anything offered in the more crowded cities.

 Of course, no visit to Italy is complete without trying the famed cuisine, and Bologna is certainly the place to gain an appreciation of Italian food.
 Not for nothing is the city also known as Bologna the Fat.
 Bologna is famed for its cuisine, which can be sampled in any of the plentiful restaurants, cafes, markets, and if you’re lucky, even in private homes.

-Bologna is Italy’s gastronomic centre, proud to boast that students from all around the world come to the city to learn Italian cooking at the various cooking schools.
-The restaurants, cafes and bakeries are just as proud to serve the best food they can prepare, and one of the most pleasant pastimes to engage in while exploring Bologna is to pop into any cafe that seems interesting and sample a dish from the menu.
-It’s an excellent way to experience Italian cuisine, but unfortunately, its horrible for the waistline.
+Bologna is Italy’s gastronomic center, proud to boast that students from all around the world come to the city to learn Italian cooking at the various Italian cooking schools.
+The restaurants, cafes, and bakeries are just as proud to serve the best food they can prepare, and one of the most pleasant pastimes to engage in while exploring Bologna is to pop into any cafe that seems interesting and sample a dish from the menu.
+It’s an excellent way to experience Italian cuisine, but unfortunately, it’s horrible for the waistline.
 The best part is trying to decide which restaurant you like the most – there are enough good eating spots to make the choice a real challenge.

 By David Tice